Your Guide to Obtaining a Permit to Carry in Minnesota

 Step 4: Background Check

 The sheriff’s office will conduct a background check.
-The last page you have to worry about is the consent form (which you DO NOT sign/date until at the Sheriffs office.)
+The last page you have to worry about is the consent form (which you DO NOT sign/date until at the sheriff's office).

 Step 5: Wait for Approval

 The sheriff has 30 days to approve or deny your application.
 If approved, you’ll receive your permit by mail.
-If for some reason you are denied, an appeal can be made with supporting evidence within 20 days of their decision.
+If, for some reason, you are denied, an appeal can be made with supporting evidence within 20 days of their decision.

 Tips for a Smooth Application Process

-Getting your permit doesn’t have to be stressful and isn't as complicated as it may seem if you have never filled the application out before.
+Getting your permit doesn’t have to be stressful and isn't as complicated as it may seem if you have never filled out the application before.
 Here are a few tips to make the process easier:

-• A simple Mike instead of Michael instance might have them ask you to correct it, fill out a new application or worse yet have you hung up in the application process if they don't catch it when you turn it in.
+Double-check your paperwork: Incorrect documents can delay your application process.
+Your name needs to match your license, which needs to match your certificate, etc. A simple "Mike" instead of "Michael" instance might have them ask you to correct it, fill out a new application, or worse yet, have you hung up in the application process if they don't catch it when you turn it in.

 Why Choose Victory Arms LLC for Firearm Education?